xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2025-01-30-using-dependabot-to-maintain-docker-image-dependencies.md

 ### Wiring the Version

-The next step is to get the image tag from the DockerFile so that you can reference it in your infrastructure as code.
+The final step is to get the image tag from the DockerFile so that you can reference it in your infrastructure as code.

 Use whatever scripting language you are comfortable to read the file and